Parallel Sparse and Data-Sparse Factorization-based Linear Solvers: Acceleration via Data-sparse Compression

 Similarly, admissibility assignment needs to estimate how far away a pair of block rows and block columns are from each other.
 When geometrical information is available, the distance and diameters of two geometrical groups can be easily computed via geometrical distance (Note that even frontal matrices for PDEs can inherit the geometrical information \cite{zhu2025recursive} when the PDE is discretized on e.g., a 3D Cartesian grid).
 However, for (SPD) kernel matrices algebraically constructed without geometrical information, kernel distances have been exploited to determine the admissibility \cite{zhu2025recursive}.
 Similarly, for frontal matrices without geometrical information, one can rely on graph distance \cite{liu2021sparse}, or adaptive algorithms (i.e., attempting compressing each block but further partitioning it if the rank is too high) \cite{Claus25}.
 In addition to admissibility, sometimes it suffices to compute a set of nearest neighbors for each row/column.
 This can be computed with k-nearest neighbor search \cite{bhatia2010surveynearestneighbortechniques}, approximate nearest neighbor search \cite{chavez2020scalable} or graph-based algorithms \cite{liu2021sparse}.

-As an example, consider a $\mathcal{H}^2$ representation of the kernel matrix in~\cref{eq:kernelmatrix} with geometrical information $x_i$.
+As an example, consider an $\mathcal{H}^2$ representation of the kernel matrix in~\cref{eq:kernelmatrix} with geometrical information $x_i$.
 A KD tree-based clustering will generate a cluster tree $I$ of $L=\bigo{\log n}$ levels (see \cref{fig:h2algo}(b)).
-Each pair of clusters $(I_s,I_t)$ (or simply $(s,t)$) at each level $l$ are deemed admissible
+Each pair of clusters $(I_s,I_t)$ (or simply $(s,t)$) at each level $\ell$ is deemed admissible;

 where $\texttt{Diam}$ and $\texttt{Dist}$ are the diameters and distance of the two clusters.
 The block $A_{st}$ for the admissible pair, i.e., admissible block, is algebraically compressed and the inadmissible block is kept as dense. \Cref{fig:h2algo}(a) shows the matrix structure with a set of $n=2^{15}$ 3D geometry points using the admissibility parameter $\eta=0.7$ (green and red indicate admissible and inadmissible blocks, respectively).
 The set of clusters that form inadmissible pairs with a cluster $t$ are denoted as $\mathcal{N}_t$.
-The set of clusters (a) that form admissible pairs with cluster $t$ and (b) whose parents form inadmissible pairs with parent of $t$, are denoted as $\mathcal{F}_t$.
-In $\mathcal{H}^2$ matrix format, each admissible block is compressed as $A_{st} = U_{s} B_{st} V_{t}^T$ where $B_{st}$ is a $r\times r$ coupling matrix, and $U_{s}$ and $V_{t}^T$ are column and row bases.
+The set of clusters (a) that form admissible pairs with cluster $t$ and (b) whose parents form inadmissible pairs with the parent of $t$, are denoted as $\mathcal{F}_t$.
+In $\mathcal{H}^2$ matrix format, each admissible block is compressed as $A_{st} = U_{s} B_{st} V_{t}^T$ where $B_{st}$ is an $r\times r$ coupling matrix, and $U_{s}$ and $V_{t}^T$ are column and row bases.
 The basis for leaf nodes in the cluster tree are stored explicitly, and the basis for an inner node $t$ of the cluster tree is defined in terms of the basis of its children $t_1$ and $t_2$ using transfer matrices $E_{t_1}$ and $E_{t_2}$, resulting in a nested and shared basis:

-See the $\mathcal{H}^2$ illustration in Fig. \ref{fig::Hformats} where the leaf-level inadmissible blocks, coupling matrices, leaf-level basis matrices, and higher-level transfer matrices are shown.
+See the $\mathcal{H}^2$ illustration in \cref{fig::Hformats} where the leaf-level inadmissible blocks, coupling matrices, leaf-level basis matrices, and higher-level transfer matrices are shown.